EngineeringSoftware/gobash/README.md

 [![test (mac)](https://github.com/EngineeringSoftware/gobash/actions/workflows/test-mac.yml/badge.svg)](https://github.com/EngineeringSoftware/gobash/actions/workflows/test-mac.yml)
 [![lint](https://github.com/EngineeringSoftware/gobash/actions/workflows/lint.yml/badge.svg)](https://github.com/EngineeringSoftware/gobash/actions/workflows/lint.yml)

-`gobash` library is a set of functions that improve programming experience in `bash` (by providing collections, languages features, APIs, testing package, command line flag parsing, etc.)  without modifying the shell interpreter(s).
+`gobash` is a set of functions that improve programming experience in `bash` (by providing collections, languages features, APIs, testing package, command line flag parsing, etc.)  without modifying the shell interpreter(s).
 It works with any bash version (on Linux and Mac).
 Parts of the API are matching those in Go.

 If you cannot wait to see code, here is a quick example (but check later sections for a lot more):